 A reputable elder law attorney can assist with creating a personalized plan, but it is helpful to familiarize yourself with some basic legal forms and documents before estate planning begins.

-Definitions of Commonly Used Legal Documents
+Definitions of Commonly Used Estate Planning Documents

 Do Not Resuscitate (DNR) Order

-A DNR form is completed by a physician or health care provider stipulating that a patient does not wish to receive life-prolonging treatment if cardiac or respiratory arrest occur.
+A DNR form is completed by a physician or health care provider stipulating that a patient does not wish to receive life-prolonging treatment if cardiac arrest or respiratory arrest occur.
 These procedures include CPR, intubation, use of a ventilator, defibrillation and other related methods of resuscitation.

 Obtaining a DNR does not affect the provision of other medical treatments or care.
 DNR forms are typically completed by a physician at a patient’s direct request or in accordance with a patient’s living will or other advance directives.
-DNRs are often obtained by individuals with a terminal illness, those who are opposed to certain life-saving measures and those who are at risk of cardiac or respiratory arrest.
+DNRs are often obtained by individuals with a terminal illness, those who are opposed to certain life-saving measures, and those who are at risk of cardiac or respiratory arrest.

 Physician Orders for Life-Sustaining Treatment (POLST)